 While walking is a great workout for those just getting started with physical fitness, this is not a workout that is reserved for the newbies.
 Speed walking is actually an Olympic sport, and there are plenty of healthy and active people who prefer walking over any other form of workout they encounter.

-If you are experiencing joint pain that is preventing you from getting active, or need help learning how to get more fitness-minded with your walking routine, then give NRG Athletes Therapy Fitness a call.
+If you are experiencing joint pain that is preventing you from getting active, or need help learning how to get more fitness-minded with your walking routine, then contact NRG Athletes Therapy Fitness.
 One of our physiotherapist can help you get on the walking path to fitness greatness.